smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 # **6. Preliminary Schedule**
 ![Preliminary Gantt Chart](./res/Gantt.JPG)

 The initial development plan for the project is as follows.
-We will begin by setting up the skeletons for the front and backend of the system.
+We will begin by setting up the skeletons for the front and back end of the system.
 In this step we will generate any boiler plate code for technologies that we will be using such as React and Django.
 We are aiming to complete this first step by late November which will give us time to briefly start development before the DCU exam period.

 Starting in late November we will begin development by first building the various scrapers and API interfaces which will be used to gather and aggregate data about the job market from sources like Linkedin and Indeed.
 We will aim to get this data gathering step done before the exams but expect that there might be the risk of some overrun as exams draw near.

-Following the DCU exams in December we hope to get our database setup so that the data gathering system can store the data for use by later systems.
-Also starting in mid December will be the development and training work for the natural language processing engine which will be used to parse user's CVs, development on this feature is expected to run though to the start of January.
+Following the DCU exams in December we hope to get our database set up so that the data gathering system can store the data for use by later systems.
+Also starting in mid December will be the development and training work for the natural language processing engine which will be used to parse users' CVs and development on this feature is expected to run though to the start of January.
 With the completion of the NLP parser and the data gathering feature we should have all the data  we need to begin work on the analysis engine which would take us up until mid January.

 With this complete all that is left for the backend of the system will be the setting up the API endpoints so these features can be accessed from our frontend web app.
 Then up until early February we plan to develop the frontend of the application focusing more on functionality and design rather than aesthetics.
-With both a preliminary front and backend complete we will spend the beginning to february carrying out end to end testing on the system to identify any bugs.
+With both a preliminary front and backend complete we will spend the beginning of February carrying out end to end testing on the system to identify any bugs.
 Once the first round of testing is complete we will spend 2 weeks finalising and cleaning up the product.
 This will be followed by a final round of testing and debugging which will conclude in late February.

 With development wrapped up we will carry out the necessary automated and user testing to ensure the system is sound.
 And then we will spend the last 2 weeks focusing on the documentation for the system.
 This plan should have us finished a few days before the deadline on April 15th.

 \
 \